 The next type of food processor is the mini food processor.
 It has an increased capacity than a manual machine and its usage of electric power saves a lot of effort and time.
 For this reason, this food processor is preferred by most families.

 The product has a motor enclosed in a shaft.
 A durable and transparent bowl is present over the shaft while a lid with a feeder tube is placed over the bowl.
 Ingredients are added using this tube.
 The device can be connected to a power source using a cord.
 Different speed options are also provided in the model for the ease of the user.

 The product is capable of cutting, slicing, dicing operations.
-Additional apparatus provided in the package makes it capable of beating eggs, mixing dough, preparing mixtures, etc. You can use the kitchen appliance to make delicious smoothies as well.
+Additional apparatus provided in the package makes it capable of beating eggs, mixing dough, preparing mixtures, etc. You can use a kitchen appliance like a smoothie maker to make delicious smoothies as well.

-Like every other appliances, mini food processors has certain advantages and disadvantages.
+Like every other appliance, mini food processors have certain advantages and disadvantages.
 Let us first take a look at the advantages.